ckushaan/Getting_Clean_Data_Assignment/CodeBook.md

 ## Including Plots

-You can also embed plots, for example:
+You can also embed plots, for exampl asdas de:

 ```{r pressure, echo=FALSE}
 plot(pressure)